kosilord/Myo_armband_data_colection/README.md

 This program is writen to help you collect emg data form myo arm_band

-This is writen on base of myo-sdk-win-0.9.0/samples files provided from myo labs
+This is written on base of myo-sdk-win-0.9.0/samples files provided from myo labs

 It is not a new pprogram just some added lines to controll file saving